Skip to main content

 Supply chain stakeholders and feed liens

-The debtor also listed mechanics liens arising from the plant refurbishment, including a $1.13 million lien from The Waldinger Corporation and a $1.36 million lien from Henkel Construction.
+The first-day declaration also listed mechanics liens arising from the plant refurbishment, including a $1.13 million lien from The Waldinger Corporation and a $1.36 million lien from Henkel Construction.
 Those liens, together with the USDA-backed loan mortgage and other secured claims, made priming liens a central point of conflict in the DIP motion.

 Industry coverage said Community Bank & Trust objected to the proposed DIP and would not subordinate its claim without USDA approval, a position that contributed to the financing impasse. bank would not subordinate without USDA approval The company's growers were also directly affected by the shutdown.
 A Fox 9 report said nearly 50 farmers were left with more than two million chickens without feed or processing options after the plant closed. farmers affected by shutdown